alextan126/JobFindingAIAgent/AgentPlatform/README.md

 # Job Application Agent Platform

-A conversational multi-agent system that automates job application processes using LangGraph.
-The system includes intelligent agents for job description analysis, resume tailoring, and application generation, with human-in-the-loop supervision.
+An automated multi-agent workflow built with LangGraph that pulls jobs from a backend, tailors application materials, and streams progress back to the frontend.

 ## Features

-- **JD Analyst**: Analyzes job descriptions and extracts structured requirements
+- **JD Analyst**: Summarises each job and extracts structured requirements for later stages.
-- **Resume Fitter**: Tailors resumes to match specific job requirements
+- **Resume Fitter**: Tailors the user’s resume (Markdown + PDF) based on the job summary.
-- **Applier**: Generates personalized cover letters
-- **Intelligent Supervisor**: Manages workflow and makes routing decisions
-- **Human-in-the-Loop**: Interactive approval and feedback system
-- **Interactive-Tool*: Coomand line tool to interactively act with agent for test/dev/demo
+- **Applier**: Generates a cover letter, renders it to PDF, and posts both PDFs plus the apply URL back to the backend.
+- **Autonomous Supervisor**: Orchestrates JD → resume → apply for every job with zero manual input.
+- **Backend Integration**: Single set of endpoints for jobs, resume bundle, progress updates, and final artifacts (stubbed by default).
+- **Progress Streaming**: Optional `--stream` flag to mirror agent progress in the frontend progress feed.
+- **CLI Tools**: Run the full flow headless or with console output for quick smoke-tests.

 ## Prerequisites